 Molly Rowe is a Returned Citizen Advocate at The Last Mile, an organization that prepares incarcerated individuals for successful reentry through business and technology training.
 She helps individuals prepare resumes and cover letters and find jobs in the technology industry.

-Since 2020, Pathstream has partnered with the Last Mile to offer scholarship seats to employees interested in project management, digital marketing, Salesforce, and data analytics.
+Since 2020, Pathstream has partnered with Last Mile to offer scholarship seats to employees interested in project management, digital marketing, Salesforce, and data analytics.
 As of 2022, dozens of employees have taken advantage of and graduated from our programs.

 Molly was interested in improving her project management skills and enrolled in the Asana Project Management Certificate.